Tuning Into Your Body After Trauma: The Power of Somatics and Bodily Sensations

 Keywords: trauma recovery, somatic therapy, body awareness, healing after trauma, nervous system regulation

-Somatic therapy focuses on noticing bodily sensations with awareness and curiosity.
-Instead of only talking about trauma, it encourages you to listen to your body—to notice tension, posture, breath, and subtle signals.
-By tuning in from the inside out, somatic therapy helps you:
+Somatic therapy helps you reconnect with your body through awareness and curiosity.
+Instead of only talking about trauma, you learn to notice bodily sensations, posture, breath, and subtle signals.
+Through somatic practices, you can:

 • Restore a sense of safety in your body